 - Level 1.
 Quoted prices for identical assets or liabilities in active markets to which the Foundation has access at the measurement date. - Level 2.
 Inputs other than quoted prices included in level 1 that are observable for the asset or liability, either directly or indirectly.
 Level 2 inputs include - quoted prices for similar assets or liabilities in active markets; - quoted prices for identical or similar assets in markets that are not active; - observable inputs other than quoted prices for the asset or liability (for example, interest rates and yield curves); and - inputs derived principally from, or corroborated by, observable market data by correlation or by other means. - Level 3.
 Unobservable inputs for the asset or liability.
 Unobservable inputs should be used to measure the fair value if observable inputs are not available.

-The primary use of fair value measures in the Foundation's financial statements is the recurring measurement of long-term and endowment investments (Note D).
+The primary uses of fair value measures in the Foundation's financial statements are:

+- initial measurement of noncash gifts, including gifts of investment assets and unconditional promises to give. - recurring measurement of endowment and long-term investments (Note D).